Spartanlasergun/calendar_widget/README.md

 # remember to call your mainloop function so that the tkinter window is persistent
 root.mainloop()
 ```

+Note: if no 'pos_x' or 'pos_y' parameters are given, the Calendar widget will default to using the standard pack function.

 -----

 # Widget Parameters - functionality and styling